This blog has been updated since its original publishing in April 2016.

 Education is all about the evolution of a student.
 And sometimes, it's hard to translate that to a website because it is so complex, and in many cases, extremely individualized.

-This infographic is effective because, as a parent, the education becomes extremely transparent, and it's plain to see how well-rounded and experienced graduates become.
+These infographics are effective because, as a parent, the curriculum becomes extremely easy to research, and it's plain to see how well-rounded and experienced students become.

 For your own school's website: Think about what programs your school offers that are special to you — and how you can use an infographic to detail that journey.
 Sometimes STEM, language, and other signature programs are slightly more complex than a sentence or two.

-Montclair Kimberley Academy in New Jersey takes a similar approach.
+Montclair Kimberley Academy in New Jersey makes a similar effort.
 The school's website features this bold and colorful infographic on their homepage, introducing some of the school's most outstanding and unique stats (like 16+ varieties of fresh veggies harvested and enjoyed by students):

-But they also use this same style on each of their landing pages for Admissions, Academics, Supporting MKA, and Alumni.
-Here's an example from their Supporting MKA page:
+But they also use this same style on each of their landing pages for Admissions, Academics, and Supporting MKA.
+Their Academics page repeats the 100% figure with icons to drive home the idea that their innovative teaching and academic programming provides a best-in-class experience.

 For your own website: Landing pages are an ideal opportunity to outline some of the most outstanding statistics about your admissions process, academic offerings, extracurricular, and more.
 For example, on your main page for admissions, create an infographic that outlines impressive financial aid and scholarship statistics; then on your athletics page, use a separate one to discuss athletic achievements, and so on.
 This way, you can engage users with fast facts about a subject they're already interested in.